 Gary Epstein-Lubow, M.D.
 Medical Director of the Center for Memory Health at Hebrew SeniorLife

 Gary Epstein-Lubow, M.D., is serving as Medical Director of the Center for Memory Health at Hebrew SeniorLife in Boston, MA.
 The center will deliver comprehensive services for individuals with Alzheimer’s disease and related disorders, along with their families, through clinical care, education, advocacy, and research.
 Dr. Epstein-Lubow earned his M.D. from The Ohio State University’s College of Medicine and Public Health; he completed his general psychiatry residency, geriatric psychiatry fellowship, and postdoctoral research training in treatment research at Brown University and Butler Hospital.
 Currently, he is an Associate Professor of Psychiatry at Brown University and a staff psychiatrist in geriatrics at Butler Hospital in Providence, RI, where he previously served for nine years as the assistant unit chief for inpatient geriatric psychiatry.
 Dr. Lubow was a recent Fellow in the Health and Aging Policy Fellows Program, and he is currently a non-federal member of the U.S. Department of Health and Human Services Advisory Council for Alzheimer’s Research, Care, and Services, where he is working to improve the care of elderly people nationwide.
+Dr. Lubow was appointed a Visiting Associate Professor of Psychiatry at Harvard Medical School.

 Ernest Mandel, M.D., Medical Director of Nephrology, Department of Medicine